 For 3-K for All and Pre-K for All, families can still enroll for the 2019-2020 school year online, over the phone, or at a Family Welcome Center!

 EarlyLearn programs run admissions are year-round.
 Your child can enroll in a program at any time, if you are eligible.
 Learn how to apply and enroll by contacting programs directly!

 The DOE is committed to providing every child with the opportunity to learn and explore in a safe, nurturing, and engaging environment.

-Did you know that 92% of a child's brain growth occurs by the age of five?
-Research shows small things such as talking, reading, and playing with your child every day help build a solid foundation for success in school and life.
-Here are the things you can do at home to help your child's brain grow:
+So much of a child's brain growth occurs by age five.
+When you talk, read, and play with your child every day you are helping to build a solid foundation for success in school and life.
+Here are the things you can do at home to help your child learn and grow:

 Talk with your child.

 Every word your child hears builds their vocabulary and helps them to share their ideas through talking.
 This builds the foundation for later writing skills.

 - Talk about the things you notice around you such as:

 - Noises you hear while walking around the city together.